ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Endpoints that wish to offer network elements the option to add throughput advice signals can send SCONE packets at any time.
 This is a decision that a sender makes when constructing datagrams.

+When sending SCONE packets, enpoints MUST include the SCONE packet as the first packet in a datagram.

 Upon confirmation that the peer is willing to receive SCONE packets, an endpoint SHOULD include SCONE packets in the first few UDP datagrams that it sends.
 Doing